Robb Moss

 Robb Moss is an American documentary filmmaker and chair of the Department of Visual and Environmental Studies at Harvard University.

-Works by Moss include the films Containment, The Same River Twice, Secrecy, and The Tourist.
+Notable works by Moss include the films Containment, The Same River Twice, Secrecy, and The Tourist.
 His films are often about the passage of time and its effect on characters, stories, and memories.
 His films have screened at various festivals.